BrassWire/ParseIY/README.md

 	p.Start(); // Save-point for backtracking on mismatch

 	if (!p.ReadKeyword("number").HasMatch) { return p.Mismatch; }
-	// Past this point, we won't be backtracking since we're confident we're using correct subparser.
-If error happens, we will simply log it (and maybe jump over unparseable section). p.ReadSpacing();
+	p.ReadSpacing();
-	if (!p.ReadNumberAsInt().HasMatch(var number) { p.LogError("Expected an integer"); number = 0; }
+	if (!p.ReadNumberAsInt().HasMatch(var number) {
+		// We were sure that we're using a correct subparser.
+This means we're reading a malformed symbol.
+		// Instead of backtracking, we log an error, and possibly jump over bad section before exiting. p.LogError("Expected an integer");
+		number = 0;
+	}

-	return p.End(number); // Returns correct or malformed result }
+	return p.End(number); // Return correct or malformed result }

 // Running parser: